johnsonandjohnson/Bodiless-JS/packages/vital-templates/doc/README.md

 * It allows Site Builder to make future changes to all pages built off these templates, without editing each individual page.

-## Brief Overview of Templates in the Test Site
+## Brief Overview of Templates in the Vital Design System

+!> **IMPORTANT:** Please note that the _Product Detail Page_ and the _Product Listing Page_
+templates are not yet available for use.

 * [Generic Template](./Generic): A basic page with three slots for content and one for breadcrumbs.
 * [Product Detail Page](./ProductDetailPage): A page oriented to showcase a product and details